elmol/zk-proof-of-humanity/README.md

 This project uses several scripts to help with the development and deployment of the contract.

 -   start: This script runs the project on a local network, This script starts the local node and then compiles the contract and deploys it on the local network.

 -   compile: This script compiles the contract using the command hardhat compile

 -   download:snark-artifacts: This script downloads SNARK artifacts

 -   deploy: This script deploys the contract to the network

 -   test: This script runs the tests

 -   docgen: Generates documentation for the contract

+-   prettier: Runs prettier

 ## Goerli Test Deployment